sackosoft/.github/profile/README.md

 ## Our Purpose

-We hope to craft the magical platorms that enable developers to build powerful, reliable systems while focusing purely on their own domains.
-Our creations handle the arcane complexities of infrastructure, persistence, and reliability; so you don't have to.
+We hope to craft the magical platorms that enable developers to build powerful, reliable systems while focusing purely on their problem domains.
+Our creations help handle the arcane complexities of infrastructure, persistence, and reliability; so you don't have to.

 ## The Ancient Arts

 *"Software should be elegant in its simplicity, beautiful in its utility, and excellent in its execution."*

-Sackosoft strives to follows the teachings of ancient sages and modern masters.
-The sorcery our code seeks to promote magics that:
+Sackosoft strives to follow the wistom of ancient sages and modern masters alike.
+Our coded sorcery seeks to promote the Principles of Responsible Magics

-- Favor unsurprising incantations,
+## The Principles of Responsible Magics (PORM)

-- Favor clear paths over clever tricks,
+- Favor unsurprising incantations over clever tricks.
-- Conjute explicit instead of implicit energies,
+- Conjure explicit instead of implicit energies.
-- Leverage static tying and compile time correctness over unstable dynamic spells,
+- Leverage static and strongly typed spells where it *really matters* and benefit from unstable spells where it doesn't.
-- Built from composable and reusable pieces,
+- Favor composable and reusable illusions.
+- Magic is for the benefit of our kind and ought to be cast only for the enrichment of our world.
-- And, above all else, sustainable excellence over temporary advantage.
+- Prioritize sustainable excellence over temporary advantage.

 Each creation seeks to manifests these principles through carefully considered APIs, thorough documentation, and robust implementations forged in systems languages.